Making sense of the EU

 News editor and journalist

-Valentina is currently based in Berlin.
-She has worked for EUobserver since 2008, first covering home affairs and now economics affairs.
+Valentina has worked for EUobserver since 2008, first covering home affairs and now political affairs.
 She is from Romania and speaks five European languages.
 In 2013, she was awarded the first-ever Prize for European Journalism by the Belgian Evens Foundation.

 Nikolaj joined EUobserver in 2012 and covers home affairs.
 He is originally from Denmark, but spent much of his life in France and in the US.
 He won a King Baudouin Foundation grant for investigative journalism in 2010.